Trail Information for the Southeastern Adirondacks

 Backcountry Campsites: Camping at designated campsites in the backcountry is done on a first come, first served basis.
 There is no reservation system for these primitive campsites.
 Campsites in popular areas fill up quickly on weekends so plan accordingly.

 Road & Traffic Information: Use the link in the right column to visit NYS Department of Transportation 511 New York for information on transportation services, traffic, and road conditions throughout New York State.

 Trails Supporter Patch: The Trails Supporter Patch is now available for $5 at all outlets where sporting licenses are sold, on-line and via telephone at 1-866-933-2257.
 Patch proceeds will help maintain and enhance non-motorized trails throughout New York State.

-Winter Weather: Saturday is forecast to be cloudy & windy with snow showers.
-Daytime temperatures will be in the single digits in the morning then warm into the high 20s in the afternoon before dropping into the teens overnight.
-Sunday's forecast has some sun with daytime temperatures rising into the 20s.
-Water-resistant, cold weather outerwear, extra layers of non-cotton clothing and winter hat & gloves are recommended for any outdoor recreation activities.
-Weather forecasts can change, use the National Weather Service "NWS Weather Forecast" link near the bottom of the right column to check the current weather forecast before going into the backcountry.
-(2/27)
+Early Spring Weather: Recent very warm temperatures and heavy rains have been followed by a period of very cold weather.
+The weekend forecast is for daytime temperatures in the high 40s to low 50s; nighttime temperatures below freezing; and chance of snow and rain showers early Saturday and clear Sunday.Water-proof footwear; cool weather, water-resistant outer wear; extra layers of non-cotton clothing; and hat & gloves are recommended for any outdoor recreation activities.
+Weather forecasts can and do change, use the National Weather Service "NWS Weather Forecast" link near the bottom of the right column to check the current weather forecast before going into the backcountry.
+(4/17)

-Summits: Conditions on and near summits are more extreme - stronger winds, colder temperatures, deeper snow and ice.
-Use the link near the bottom of the right column to view the National Weather Service "NWS Mountain Forecasts" for selected summits in this area.
-(2/27)
+Summits: Conditions on and near summits are more extreme - stronger winds, colder temperatures, snow and ice.
+(4/17)

 Eastern Lake George Wild Forest